-Richard David Falco, later to be known as David Berkowitz, was born in Brooklyn, New York in 1953.
-His parents were unwed and after separating shortly after Berkowitz’s birth, put him up for adoption.
-He was taken in by the Berkowitz coupled and so renamed.
+Richard David Falco was born in Brooklyn, New York in 1953.
+His parents were unwed and after separating shortly after his birth, put him up for adoption.
+He was taken in by the Berkowitz family and so renamed David Berkowitz.

 Even as a child, it was obvious to those around Berkowitz that he had violent tendencies.
 He was caught thieving, destroying property, killing animals, and setting fires.
 As he grew older, Berkowitz lamented his lack of social life and his inability to get a girlfriend.
 “Sex, I believe, is the answer – the way to happiness,” he said once.
 And he felt he was being unfairly denied this key to happiness.

-In 1974, two years before the Son of Sam killings began, David Berkowitz returned from a three-year military stint in South Korea.
+In 1974, two years before the Son of Sam killings began, David Berkowitz returned from a failed three-year military stint in South Korea.
 During that time, he had a sexual encounter with a prostitute and caught a venereal disease.
 This would be his first and last romantic tryst.

-The 21-year-old moved into a small apartment in Yonkers, New York and found that all his former friends and acquaintances had moved on.
+The 21-year-old then moved into a small apartment in Yonkers, New York.
 Alone and still dealing with those emotions relating to his adoption and the death of his adoptive mother, Berkowitz grew despondent, lonely — and, most of all, angry.

-The following year, at age 22, Berkowitz found out that his birth mother, Betty Falco, who he’d believed had died in childbirth, was still alive.
+The following year, Berkowitz found out that his birth mother, who he’d believed had died in childbirth, was still alive.
 However, upon meeting her, she seemed somewhat distant and disinterested.
 This supplemented a growing belief in Berkowitz that he was unwanted not just by his own mother, but by all women.
+He Lashed out.

-The Son Of Sam Murders And A City In Chaos
+The Son Of Sam Murders Send The City Into Chaos

 By Christmas Eve 1975, something inside David Berkowitz had snapped.
 According to his own account to police later, he followed two teenage girls on the street and stabbed them from behind with a hunting knife.
 Both survived, but neither could identify their attacker.
 Unfortunately, this violent outburst was only the beginning.